Why Correct Sizing Matters

 | Iron | 1,000–2,200 W | 0.5–1 h |

-Step 2: Calculate Your Daily Load (Wh/day)
+Step 2: Calculate Your Daily Load

-Rather than doing this manually, use our Solar System Sizing Calculator — enter your appliances and instantly get panel, battery, and inverter recommendations.
+Use our Solar System Sizing Calculator — enter your appliances and instantly get panel, battery, and inverter recommendations.

 Step 3: Size Your Solar Panels